What is Clickjacking, its Type and How to prevent it?

 8. Which of the following is an example of a clickjacking attack?

-Ans: There are many clickjacking attack instances, such as facebook page liking, unauthorized purchases, malware downloading into the user’s device, or simply stealing the credentials of the user.
+Ans: There are many click-jacking attack instances, such as Facebook page liking, unauthorized purchases, malware downloading into the user’s device, or simply stealing the credentials of user.

 9. What is the solution to clickjacking?

-Ans: The basic solution to clickjacking for the user is to be intuitive and always look where you are clicking; as such, there are many clickbaits that the attacker might have planted for the user to click.
-Apart from this, there are few other options that websites are required to do to prevent clickjacking.
+Ans: The basic solution to clickjacking for the user is to be intuitive and always look where you are clicking; as such, there are many clickbait links that the attacker might have planted for the user to click.
+Apart from this, there are a few other options that websites are required to take to prevent clickjacking.

 10. What is the other name for clickjacking?